luizfelipe1914/tips-tricks/OL-9-Vagrant/README.md

          $ vagrant init oraclelinux/9 https://oracle.github.io/vagrant-projects/boxes/oraclelinux/9.json
       ```

-         2. Start the VM and proceed to the SSH connection:
+    II.
+Start the VM and proceed to the SSH connection:

       ```shell
         $ vagrant up
         $ vagrant ssh
       ```

-        3. Finally, execute your tasks and tests.
+     III.
+Finally, execute your tasks and tests.
 To shutdown the VM, log off and use this command:

       ```shell
          $ vagrant halt